jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/faq/index.md

 <div>

 35\.
-If a client decides not to remediate a vulnerability, thus assuming responsibility for it, is it excluded from the reports and ASM?
+If a client decides not to remediate a vulnerability, thus assuming responsibility for it, is it excluded from the reports and ARM?

-No. Reports and `ASM` include information regarding all vulnerabilities, along with whether vulnerabilities were remediated or not.
-Your report and `ASM` will include all the information with nothing excluded.
+No. Reports and `ARM` include information regarding all vulnerabilities, along with whether vulnerabilities were remediated or not.
+Your report and `ARM` will include all the information with nothing excluded.

 </div>